blondie7575/WeeGUI/Documentation.md

 ###Assembly Language

+*Note:* All assembly language samples are written in the style of the **ca65** assembler (which is also what WeeGUI is written in).
+However, the code is easily adaptable to your assembler of choice.

 From assembly, a Machine Language Interface is provided, similar to ProDOS.
 WeeGUI is called by setting a function name in the X register, and calling the WeeGUI entry point.
 For example:

 	main:
 		ldx #WGDesktop
 		jsr WeeGUI

-The value of *WGDesktop* is provided to your program by the *WeeGUI_MLI.s* file.
+The constant *WGDesktop* is provided to your program by the *WeeGUI_MLI.s* file (part of the WeeGUI package).
 Be sure to include this file in your assembly language project.
 If a call requires parameters, these will be passed in a couple of ways, as shown below.

 #####Register Passing: